betatran3010/bowers-cis-website/design-plan/milestone-2.md

 ![Wide example website](website1-wide.jpg)
 Wide Screenshot

-- What **goals** do you think the audience likely has when visiting this site.

-    The audience has the goals of learning about the academic programs offered by the Information School, and the different opportunies such as events, news, and research.
+**Goals of the audience**: The audience has the goals of learning about the academic programs offered by the Information School, and the different opportunies such as events, news, and research.

-- What do you like about the design?

-    We like the colors they chose because it's distinct to the schools reputation, we like the use of decorative imagery, we like their use of gallery interactivity, and we like that the logo goes to the university home page.
+**What we like**: We like the colors they chose because it's distinct to the schools reputation, we like the use of decorative imagery, we like their use of gallery interactivity, and we like that the logo goes to the university home page.
 We also like that the navigation bar turns into a hamburger menu when the screen gets narrow because it follows common design patterns.

 ## Example Website 2